Former U.S. Rep. Jaime Herrera Beutler plans to run for WA lands commissioner

-Former U.S. Rep. Jaime Herrera Beutler, a Republican who was ousted last year from her Southwest Washington congressional seat for voting to impeach then-President Donald Trump, plans to rekindle her political career by running for state commissioner of public lands.
+Former U.S. Rep. Jaime Herrera Beutler, the Republican who was ousted last year from her Southwest Washington congressional seat after voting to impeach then-President Donald Trump, plans to rekindle her political career by running for state commissioner of public lands.

 Herrera Beutler announced her intentions at a meeting Monday morning with supporters of Future 42, a conservative political group, a meeting participant told The Seattle Times.